Workers' Compensation

 What should you NOT do?

 Don't ignore a return-to-work order.
-If a doctor clears you for light duty and your employer has a light-duty position available, refusing it can cut off your wage benefits.
+If your doctor clears you for light duty and your employer has a light-duty position available, refusing it usually ends your wage benefits.

-Don't accept a settlement without legal advice.
-A lump-sum settlement closes your claim permanently.
-If your injury worsens later, you may have no recourse.
+Don't sign the settlement without a lawyer.
+A lump-sum settlement closes the claim — usually for life.
+If the injury worsens, you may have nothing left to claim.

 We may earn a commission if you use these services — at no extra cost to you.
 This supports our mission to make legal information free for everyone.